-The Investigation Committee final report will be forwarded to the Vice President for Research or Vice Chancellor for Research, as appropriate.
+The Investigation Committee final report will be forwarded to the Vice President for Research or HSC Vice President for Research, as appropriate.
 The Vice President for Research will transmit the report to the Provost who is the UNM deciding official for cases where the respondent is not a Health Sciences Center employee.
-The Chancellor is the deciding official for cases where the respondent is a Health Sciences Center employee.
+The EVPHS is the deciding official for cases where the respondent is a Health Sciences Center employee.
 The deciding official will make the final determination whether to accept the investigation report, its findings, and the recommended institutional actions.

-If the respondent has requested a hearing, the deciding official will conduct the hearing following the UNM model hearing procedures, available from the University Counsel's office.
+If the respondent has requested a hearing, the deciding official will conduct the hearing following the UNM model hearing procedures, available from the Office of University Counsel.
 The Investigation Committee presents the case consistent with its report.
 The respondent presents the rebuttal.
 The respondent may have an advisor present.